Manufacturing Analytics Vendor Selection Checklist for 2026

 Native vs. Middleware

-A native connector built and maintained by the analytics vendor is materially different from a connector that relies on a third-party middleware layer.
-Native connectors have faster data throughput, fewer failure points, and vendor accountability when they break.
-Middleware-dependent connectors introduce a second vendor into every support escalation.
+A native connector built by the analytics vendor is materially different from one relying on third-party middleware.
+Native connectors have faster throughput, fewer failure points, and vendor accountability when they break.

 Conn · 03